VirtualEstatePlanner/MegaDocker/MANIKINS-LIST.md

 30. **Skopos** : needs LDAP for auth
 31. **Swarmpit** : needs LDAP for auth
 32. **Traefik** : needs LDAP for auth
-33. Visual Studio Code : - see example at raw.githubusercontent.com/cdr/code-server/master/docker-compose.yml
+33. VS Code : is maybe having a SSL issue?
 34. **Visualizer**: principle of least access: might need LDAP for auth
 35. Wallabag : - check funkypenguin
 36. WebDAV : I think is just a stub